 There’s a huge stigma around copying other people’s ideas.
 But the truth is, ALL engineers stand on the shoulders of past engineers and scientists.

 The point is, recycle past designs and then iterate over them to meet your project specs.
 Don’t reinvent the wheel.
-Because design iterations are a form of creativity in themselves.

 #10 Constantly challenge yourself